kenstott/hasura-proxy-server/README.md

 ![Query Log](/docs/images/log.png)

-You can see that trace has been product with an attribute that references card.id.
+You can see that trace has been created with an attribute that references card.id.
 Telling you that the field was queried, the query (or context) it was queried, and the authenticated userid (if there is one).

 ## Limitations